Norwalk Threatening Lawyer

 Defining First-Degree Threatening

-The more serious charge of first-degree threatening can occur in two different types of circumstances as described in CGS § 53a-61aa of the Connecticut code.
+The more serious charge of first-degree threatening can occur in two different types of circumstances as described in Connecticut General Statutes § 53a-61aa of the Connecticut code.
 If an individual carries out a physical or verbal threat that would be considered second degree threatening but uses or implies the use of a firearm during the commission of the threat, then the crime becomes a case of first-degree threatening, which is usually considered a Class D felony.

-Top Norwalk, Connecticut criminal law firms would agree that another type of first-degree threatening occurs when an individual make a threat that is intended to cause evacuation of a building or public place.
+Top Connecticut criminal law firms would agree that another type of first-degree threatening occurs when an individual make a threat that is intended to cause evacuation of a building or public place.
 In order to constitute first-degree threatening, the individual must either: